Automotive coverage and liability

 Vehicles can be insured for Comprehensive and Collision (collectively known as Automobile Physical Damage coverage or APD) at your option through a self-insurance program administered by NSHE Risk Management.
 These coverages are not provided unless requested by the department owning the vehicle.
 The department bears the cost of repairs or replacement of a damaged vehicle when coverage has not been requested.

 Insured vehicles are subject to a deductible of $300.
 The deductible will be waived when it is recovered from another party.

-Four hour classes are offered through Environment Health and Safety at UNR or through the State Risk Management Office.
+Four-hour classes are offered through Environment Health and Safety at the University of Nevada, Reno, or through the State Risk Management Office.

-These vehicles represent a substantial exposure for loss particularly from theft, fire and collision.
-The physical damage coverage is not automatically provided, unless requested by the department owning the cart.
-The department bears the cost of repairs or replacement of a damaged cart when coverage has not been requested.
+These utility vehicles represent a substantial exposure for loss, particularly from theft, fire and collision.
+Physical damage coverage is not automatically provided, unless requested by the department owning the vehicle.
+The department bears the cost of repairs or replacement of a damaged utility vehicle when coverage has not been requested.

-Insured carts are subject to a $5,000 deductible.
-Please contact the BCN Risk Management Office at 784-4394, to verify coverage, or make a change if needed.
+Insured utility vehicles are subject to a $5,000 deductible.
+Please contact the BCN Risk Management Office at (775) 784-4394 to verify coverage, or make a change if needed.

 The NSHE does not provide insurance coverage on the personal vehicles of employees.
 Persons using personal vehicles for official business are required to maintain liability insurance coverage in accordance with the laws of the State of Nevada or other domiciled State.
 In the event of an accident in a personal vehicle while on official business, the employee's personal vehicle insurance will apply to bodily injuries, property damage and physical damage to the employee's vehicle.